 - 1. Examinations are taken in the manner stated in the syllabus, and can be, and are not limited, to the following types: - Attendance, participation and course assignment (Attendance at and participation in educational activities may be part of an examination when announced along with its assessment norms in the syllabus.
 A course assignment may be part of the examination, provided the corresponding assessment norms are included in the syllabus); - Oral assignment (e.g. individual oral examinations and oral group presentations); - Written assignment, including in-person or take home examinations, computer-based examinations; - Submission of data or analyses, including computer-based analysis; - Performance of practical analytical tasks, including programming, coding, data. - 2.
 The examination for a course can consist of multiple parts.
 The syllabus specifies the weight of each partial grade.
-Participants who have not successfully completed a course (article 5.3.3) are entitled to a resit opportunity (article 5.3.1), subject to timely registration as specified in article 5.4.2. - 3.
-Upon request, participants with a disability and/or chronic disease may take examinations in a manner that accommodates their specific disability or condition, as much as is possible by the University.
-Participants must contact the Disability Support for guidance.
-A request for special arrangement for participants with a disability must be requested to the Board of Examiners by the Disability Support.
-The Board of Examiners will obtain expert advice from the Faculty's study advisor and/or the Student Dean at the Student Service Centre (SSC) before making a decision in such matters.
-Information on the conditions and procedure with regard to special arrangements can be found on the UM website and the Rules and Regulations providing further guidance on disability facilitation.
+Students who have not successfully completed a course (article 5.3.3) are entitled to a resit opportunity (article 5.3.1), subject to timely registration as specified in article 5.4.2. - 3.
+Examinations may be assessed and checked for plagiarism.